ddd999/photograbber/README.md

 # photograbber

-Uses fetchmail, formail, and ripmime to download photo attachments from an email account, then store each sender's photos in their own folder
+Uses fetchmail/procmail, formail, and ripmime to download photo attachments from an email account, then store each sender's photos in their own folder

+Dependencies:
+* fetchmail
+* procmail
+* formail
+* ripmime
+* libjpeg-progs